 Have you ever felt this way about a company or brand?
 This X factor or mysterious je-ne-sais-quoi that attracts customers to a specific brand has to do with the brand personality.
-It is not always blatantly obvious but it is something that your target audience will intuitively feel and connect with.
+It's not always blatantly obvious but it's something that your target audience will intuitively feel and connect with.

 So how do you refine your brand personality with your archetype in mind?

-In order to craft a powerful brand story and consequently communicate that story in consistent messaging, it is important to have a deep understanding of your brand and the archetype it embodies.
+In order to craft a powerful brand story and consequently communicate that story in consistent messaging, it's important to have a deep understanding of your brand and the archetype it embodies.

 Think about your brand in terms of a sensory experience.
 How does your brand look, sound, smell, feel and even taste?
 For instance, if your brand archetype is the Hero, your brand might be best represented with bold, vibrant colors.
 Your brand might have a strong uplifting scent, a firm touch and a motivational, confident voice.

-Once you have added in some layers, you will have a much clearer idea of your brand and how you want it to be perceived by your prospects.
+Once you've added in some layers, you will have a much clearer idea of your brand and how you want it to be perceived by your prospects.

 A brand archetype helps to humanize your brand as prospects don’t want to speak to a company.
 They want to speak to a person.
 As such, your brand voice and the wording you use play an important role in how you would like your brand to come across.